gravity-technologies/grvt-ts-sdk/README.md

 The GRVT TypeScript SDK consists of two packages:
 - `grvt`: Core functionality and interfaces
-- `grvt-ts-sdk`: TypeScript implementation of the GRVT API
+- `@grvt/sdk`: TypeScript implementation of the GRVT API

 Install both packages to get started: